 Potty Training FAQs

-Make sure to pay attention to when and where the accidents are happening.
-If you notice accidents are always happening in the same room, limit your puppy’s access to that room for a while.
-If the accidents are always happening at the same time, make sure to add a potty break at that time.
+Pay attention to when and where the accidents are happening.
+If you notice accidents are always happening in the same room, limit your puppy’s access to that room.
+If the accidents are always happening at the same time, add a potty break at that time.

 Note that “fully potty trained” means no accidents at all unless the dog is sick or asked to hold it for too long.
-A dog who is still having occasional accidents is not fully potty trained yet!
+A dog who is still having occasional accidents is considered not fully potty trained yet.

 More Puppy Training: